City of Spokane, Washington

 Project Updates

-The draft ReFIVE Plan will be released in late May 2026 for public feedback and input, after nearly a year and a half of community engagement, partnerships and coordination.
-The plan and a community survey will be available online for review and feedback through end of July 2026.
-Feedback received will inform the final recommended plan, which is scheduled to be adopted by City Council by December 2026.
+The Draft ReFIVE Plan is available for public feedback and input, after nearly a year and a half of community engagement, partnerships and coordination.
+The community is invited to review and share feedback through July 2026.
+Feedback received will inform the final recommended plan, which is scheduled to be up for consideration by the Plan Commission in September 2026, with City Council adoption by December 2026.

-The draft plan focuses on what identity, connectivity, livability, stability and wealth mean for the 5th Avenue community today and in the future.
+The draft plan focuses on what Identity, Connectivity, Livability, Prosperity, and Stability mean for the 5th Avenue community today and in the future.
 In addition to goals and strategies, the draft plan will present a vision map and concepts to help illustrate what a reimagined 5th Avenue can look and feel like.
-The draft plan will also propose updates to the land use for the study area based to promote neighborhood serving mixed-uses and expand housing options while ensuring flexibility and adaptability.
+The draft plan also proposes updates to the land use for the study area based to promote neighborhood serving mixed-uses and expand housing options while ensuring flexibility and adaptability.

 Upcoming Engagement